-The undersigned, revoking all prior proxies, hereby appoints Richard A. Weisbart and James L. Mertes as Proxies, each with the power to appoint his record by the undersigned on March 31, 2000 at the annual meeting of
+The undersigned, revoking all prior proxies, hereby appoints Richard A. Weisbart and James L. Mertes as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Class A Common Stock of Amerigon Incorporated held of record by the undersigned on March 31, 2000 at the annual meeting of shareholders to be held on May 24, 2000 or any adjournment thereof.